drieshooghe/Sleipnir-scripts/README.md

 ### Good to know

-You don't have to be a Shell Fu master to use these scripts, nevertheless, a certain insight of the command line might come in handy.
-Especially when adding these scripts to your path and/or making aliases to excecute them.
+You don't have to be a black belt in Shell Fu to use these scripts, nevertheless, a certain insight of the command line might come in handy.
+Especially when adding these scripts to your path and/or making aliases to execute them.

 ## Installing